The Role of the Network in Handling Grievances

 3. Clinical Quality of Care - concerns that involve clinical or patient safety issues and requires clinical record review, by an RN and/or, the Medical Review Board; resolved in 60 days or less.

-Please note that you will be contacted by phone and/or in writing once a grievance has been filed with the Network.
+Please note that you will be contacted via phone and/or in writing once a grievance has been filed with the Network.
 You will be required to provide records as requested within the time frame outlined by the Network.
-Recommendations for quality improvement efforts will be made once all issues have been investigated.
-The Network will guide you through all quality improvement efforts and will continue to provide support and follow up as deemed necessary.
+Recommendations for quality improvement efforts will b made once all issues have been investigated.
+The Network will guide you through all quality improvement efforts and will continue to provide support and follow-up as deemed necessary.
 We share your goals to ensure that all care provided to the patients in our service area is of the highest quality possible.

 As required by the conditions for coverage, please ensure that all patients are educated on the grievance process and the various options when filing a grievance by providing ongoing individualized education as well as displaying the Network poster in a common area that patients and visitors have access to (such as the unit lobby).